top of page

 The noun 'turmoil' has its origins in the Middle French word 'tourmouil,' which means 'commotion' or 'agitation.'
 It entered the English language in the late 16th century.
 'Turmoil' refers to a state of extreme confusion, disorder, or upheaval characterized by a lack of order or calm.
 The etymology of 'turmoil' effectively conveys the idea of a situation or state in which there is a swirling and tumultuous disturbance, much like the chaos and confusion that can occur during times of social unrest or political upheaval.
 Whether used to describe the turmoil of a riot, the turmoil of a personal crisis, or the turmoil of a turbulent period in history, this term vividly portrays a scene of tumult and disarray.

-Find the meaning of turmoil
+Quiz: Find the meaning of the noun turmoil:

 Try Again!